Pre-script: I’m reposting a series of posts from a few years back on Unit Trusts. There are four. This is the second.

 Your answer will determine the type of return that you’d like to get from your savings.
 And in a perfect world, that would be enough.

-Unfortunately, that’s only half of the answer – because the other half is the level of risk that you’re willing/able/prepared to accept.
+Unfortunately, that’s only half of the answer – because the other half is the level of risk that you’re willing/able/prepared to accept in order to earn that return.

 Some factors that play an important role in your self-risk assessment: